Samuel S. Chen, a Huntington, Indiana native, was raised in a musical family, and attended the

 Interlochen Arts Camp and Academy.
 Sam earned his B.M. in Trombone Performance from the Cleveland Institute of Music in 1997, studying with Steven Witser.
 Continuing his education at Indiana University Jacobs School of Music, Sam studied with, Carl Lenthe, and M. Dee Stewart, earning the Artist Diploma in 2004.
-Other influences include James DeSano, Scott Hartman, and Ed Zadrozny.
+Other influences include James DeSano, Scott Hartman Jay Friedman, and Cristian Ganicenco.

-Meyer, Cornelia Laemli, Keith Brion, Sande MacMorran, and James Fellenbaum.
-Sam has also performed as soloist with Oak Ridge Symphony Orchestra under Serge Fournier, the Missouri Chamber Orchestra under Kirk Trevor, and Fort Wayne Philharmonic under Ronald Ondrejka and David Crowe as a young artist.
-Sam is the only trombonist to have won the Cleveland Institute of Music concerto competition, a win which resulted in a performance of the Grondahl Concerto for Trombone and Orchestra conducted by Alan Gilbert.
+Meyer, Cornelia Laemli, Keith Brion, and James Fellenbaum.
+Sam has also performed as soloist with Oak Ridge Symphony Orchestra under Serge Fournier, the Missouri Chamber Orchestra under Kirk Trevor; and as a young artist, with the Fort Wayne Philharmonic under Ronald Ondrejka and David Crowe.
+Sam is the only trombonist to have won the Cleveland Institute of Music concerto competition, which resulted in a performance of the Grondahl Concerto for Trombone and Orchestra conducted by Alan Gilbert.

 University, and Wright State University.
-Teaching privately in the Knoxville area, Sam is an instructor for Music Arts in Oak Ridge, and the Maryville City Schools Band program.
-Sam has also served as faculty for the New York Summer Music Festival in Oneonta NY (2006-15) and is proud to have seen students go on to attend such institutions as: Cleveland Institute of Music, Indiana University Jacobs School of Music, the Manhattan School of Music, the University of North Texas and the Cincinnati Conservatory of Music.
+Teaching privately in the Knoxville area, Sam is an instructor for the Maryville City Schools Band program, maintaining a studio of 30 students.
+Sam has also served as faculty for the New York Summer Music Festival in Oneonta NY (2006-15) and is proud to have seen students go on to attend such institutions as: Cleveland Institute of Music, Indiana University Jacobs School of Music, the Manhattan School of Music, Peabody Conservatory, the University of North Texas, and the Cincinnati Conservatory of Music.

 Sam is available for private instruction and may be reached at firstname.lastname@example.org